OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 1. Give the API Key an expiration and a scope.
 1. Add a description so you know what this key will be used for, then click **Create**.

-After you click create, you will be shown the API Key information. *Save this information, as you will not be able to retrieve it later*.
+After you click create, you will be shown the API Key information.
+Save this information, as you will not be able to retrieve it later.

 ### Rancher cluster endpoints